About Beaver Scouts

 - St George’s Day parade is held on a Sunday close to 23rd April and takes place in Redditch town centre at St Stephen’s Church.
 This is an afternoon parade.

 - Remembrance Day parade is held on Remembrance Sunday at St Matthias and St George Church in Astwood Bank.
 This parade is held in the morning.

 Beavers, Cubs and Scouts are expected to attend both parades in full uniform – this includes smart shoes (not trainers), dark socks and an ironed scarf.
 Usually coats are not worn on parade so if it is cold, extra layers underneath the uniform are a good idea.

 Subs are paid termly and are currently £35 per term.
 Cheques should be made payable to “Astwood Bank Beaver Scouts” and put in a named envelope before handing to one of the leaders at the start of a Beaver Scout meeting.
-If paying subs is a problem, please speak to Sally in confidence.
+If paying subs is a problem, please speak to Fiona in confidence.
 Subs are used to pay for our use of the hut, hut cleaning, badges, materials for meetings, insurance and our annual capitation.